codepoke/util-xtend-gdx/README.md

 ## ExtensionDSLFactory

-An Active Annotation which creates extension methods that unwrap and delegate the constructors of the targetted value, apply it on given code, and then returns the created instance.
+An Active Annotation which creates extension methods that unwrap and delegate the constructors of the targetted value, apply the created instance on given code, and then return it.

+In summary, with a single annotation you can generate DSL instead of having to handroll your own.
+This annotation generates the mundane parts of DSLs which normally need to be handwritten and are 80% of the DSL, such as [Kotlin's Anko](https://github.com/JetBrains/anko).

 The ExtensionDSLFactory accepts the following values: